TestSmells/TestSmellDetector/README.md

             <td>Print Statement</td>
             <td>
                 <p>Test methods should not contain print statements as execution of unit tests is an automated process with little to no human intervention.
 Hence, print statements are redundant.</p>
-                <p>Caused By: Created for debugging purposes and then forgotten about</p>
+                <p>Caused By: Created for debugging purposes and then forgotten</p>
                 <p>Detection: Test method body contains one or more  System.out.print(),println(),printf() or write() statements</p>
             </td>
         </tr>